AmaliaToffano/.github/profile/README.md

 3D'omics is a H2020 project that aims to reconstruct host-microbiota interactions in 3D at the micro-scale through a novel technology.
 Using poultry and swine production systems, we are analysing the effects of different factors, including animal development, diet, exposure to pathogens, and management practices on the so-called 3D omics landscapes of animal intestines.
 Further information about the project can be found in the [project website](https://www.3domics.eu/).

+## Why cannot I access some repositories?

+3D'omics is an ongoing project, and as such, many of the code chunks and pipelines stored in this hub are under development.
+For that reason, some of the repositories are only accessible for project members.
+When those repositories contain consolidated contents, we will make them public so that other researchers can also implement the procedures in their research.

 ```
 This project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under grant agreement number No. 101000309
 ```